-Personal Capital is a popular digital tool that people in the FIRE community gush over, and for good reason.
-In Personal Capital, you have an aggregator that tracks your net worth and investments, including a helpful tool to help you track fees.
+Empower is a popular digital tool that people in the FIRE community gush over, and for good reason.
+In Empower, you have an aggregator that tracks your net worth and investments, including a helpful tool to help you track fees.

 While Mint can also track your net worth, there’s just something powerful about seeing all your investments in one place and watching that bar chart of net worth go up over time.
-If you’re motivated by seeing your personal net worth trend upwards, use Personal Capital.
+If you’re motivated by seeing your personal net worth trend upwards, use Empower.

-It’s worth pointing out that Personal Capital also has a cashflow analysis functionality, similar to Mint’s transaction reporting.
-Mint’s functionality related to day to day spending is more capable than Personal Capital’s, while Personal Capital’s functionality surrounding long term investments is superior to Mint’s.
+It’s worth pointing out that Empower also has a cash flow analysis functionality, similar to Mint’s transaction reporting.
+Mint’s functionality related to day to day spending is more capable than Empower’s, while Empower’s functionality surrounding long term investments is superior to Mint’s.

 2. Calculate Your Savings Rate